 The Credit Scores You Need for the Best Travel Credit Cards

-Are you ready to apply for a new rewards credit card, but you’re not sure which one you’ll qualify for?
+Are you ready to apply for a new rewards credit card?
+But maybe you’re not sure which one you’ll qualify for?
 We’ve taken a look at the major travel cards on the market and figured out the credit scores you’ll need to get them.

 How to Use Amex Membership Rewards, Citi ThankYou Points and Chase Ultimate Rewards to Fly American Airlines